Why Plant These Drought Resistant Perennials? (Especially If You Travel!)

 Heartleaf Bergenia. with pink bell-shaped flowers, tolerates drought

 Heartleaf Bergenia (Bergenia cordifolia) has leathery evergreen (heart-shaped) leaves.
-From them, arise ½-inch white or pink bell-shaped flowers above 2-foot stocks in late spring.
+From them, arise ยฝ-inch white or pink bell-shaped flowers above 2-foot stocks in late spring.

 This lovely plant is known for its incredible hardiness and vigor.
-So, a little drought hardly presents an issue for this beautiful perennial.
+So, a little drought and dry soil hardly present an issue for this beautiful perennial.

 Adding Lasting Color with Drought-Tolerant Annuals

-They are a perfect drought-tolerant option for window boxes.
-They also make a great accent in the front of perennial beds.
+These beautiful flowers are a perfect drought-tolerant option for your window boxes and in the rock garden.
+Their succulent leaves indicate that they can better tolerate dry summers.
+They also make a great accent in the front of other drought-tolerant flowers in your perennial beds.

 You will be pleased with their on-going performance!